 Otitis externa is an inflammation of the ear canal.
-The inflammation may be caused by infection, allergy or other causes.
+The inflammation is usually caused by infection, although it can sometimes be due to allergy or irritation.
 Treatment with ear drops is usually effective.
-Further episodes of the condition returning (recurrences) can often be prevented by the tips given below.
+Further episodes of the condition can often be prevented by the tips given below.

 This leaflet is part of our series on ear infection